greencloudcomputing/docs/docs/api/function.md

 ::::info

 Use this endpoint to pause or unpause the execution of your function and all calls to it.
-This is useful if for example, you want to want to pause your function while you make updates to it, or
+This is useful if, for example, you want to want to pause your function while you make updates to it, or you have collected sample data for a specific time period and want to pause your function until your next data collection period.
+If you have created a public URL this will not be accessible while your function is paused, but will resume when you unpause your function.

 ::::